ANAND060218/HackRX_cookies/README.md

 GOOGLE_API_KEY= xxxx (we provide our api key in pitch-deck sumbission you can use it )

-## Install one package before run the code which is pyteseract use for convert imgage to text
+## Install one package before run the code which is pytesseract used for convert imgage to text
-click the below link to download teseract.exe file on Window
+click the below link to download tesseract.exe file on Window

 [Download Tesseract OCR (Windows)](https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe)